 Let’s face it, pruning can be a real pain in the . . . wrist – or hand — or forearm.
-A couple hours spent squeezing a pruning tool with the force and repetition required to remove from a landscape its unwanted shoots and branches may cause muscle tenderness or even debilitating pain within 12-24 hours.
+A couple hours spent squeezing a pruning tool with force and repetition may cause muscle tenderness or even debilitating pain within 12-24 hours.
 This kind of post-pruning (or post-workout) discomfort is referred to as delayed onset muscle soreness (DOMS).
-A definitive mechanism for its cause is unknown, but a valid explanation may include aspects of several competing theories, such as inflammatory agents on one hand and damaged muscle or connective tissue on the other.
+A definitive cause of DOMS is unknown, but an explanation may include aspects of several competing theories such as inflammatory agents and damaged muscle or connective tissue.

 How can muscle soreness be prevented?
 Does stretching before or after pruning help?
 Evidently not.
-While to my knowledge no clinical study has measured participants’ response specifically to pruning, preventing muscle pain after various forms of exercise has been researched extensively, and a couple of systematic reviews of the literature show little preventive effect of any kind of stretching , pre- or post-workout.
-All told, stretching only seems to work a little for some people in preventing DOMS.
+Preventing muscle pain after various forms of exercise has been researched extensively, and a couple of systematic reviews of the literature show little preventive effect of any kind of stretching , pre- or post-workout.

 What about warming up for 5-10 minutes?
 Same story, really.
 There is no broad-based evidence that warming up will prevent muscle soreness.